dorgonman/HorizonTweenDemo/README.md

 	UPDATE: upgrade engine to 4.14

-	MEW: add FinishTweenEventByName and FinishAllTweenEvent with param bTweenToEnd that can control if we want to set current tween alpha to 1 before finish the event.
+	NEW: add FinishTweenEventByName and FinishAllTweenEvent with param bTweenToEnd that can control if we want to set current tween alpha to 1 before finish the event.

 *1.0.1